 - What is something you are very proud of?

 You can ask everyone the same questions or switch it up for different people–the key is that you are learning about each other as people, not just co-workers.
+For more great questions, check out 50 questions to get to know someone.

 How you present the information is up to you.
 You can simply share it as “Did you know?” or make it into a team-building game of multiple choice, such as: